 The TCC docket also includes public and private enforcement portions which complement DOT’s safety regulation efforts.
 Private enforcement of safety matters by the TCC often deals with non-compliance with DOT minimum standards or interchange agreement standards.
 Outcomes of such proceedings can include the removal of an entity’s certification or the removal of certain equipment’s free interchange status.

-Second, the TCC reviews tank car designs and facility quality assurance programs, as delegated by DOT.
+Second, the TCC reviews tank car designs and facility quality assurance programs.
 To carry out these functions, AAR employs 16 auditors with technical and quality assurance expertise.

 The Importance of Ongoing TCC Oversight